Wheeler pitches Mets past visiting D-backs

 The Mets (74-70) have won the first two games of the four-game series to tread water in the National League wild-card race while damaging the postseason hopes of the Diamondbacks (75-70).

-New York entered Tuesday four games behind the second wild-card position, held by the Chicago Cubs.
-Arizona, which has lost three straight, began the night 2 1/2 games behind the Cubs, who were scheduled to visit the San Diego Padres later Tuesday night.
+New York is three games behind the second wild-card position, held by the Chicago Cubs, who lost to the San Diego Padres 9-8 Tuesday night.
+Arizona, which has lost three straight, is 2 1/2 games behind the Cubs.

 Wheeler (11-7) navigated plenty of traffic in allowing one run and scattering seven hits and two walks while striking out seven.
 The 29-year-old right-hander gave up an RBI single to Eduardo Escobar in the first and had just one 1-2-3 inning but induced a pair of double-play grounders and limited the Diamondbacks to two hits in 12 at-bats with runners on base.

-Note: EditorsNote: Updates wild-card position in 3rd graf with Cubs loss.